superzerg/logic-analyzer/README.md

 ![revison 2 boards](http://1.bp.blogspot.com/-s2VVUs3YO5E/USTWSZq1FzI/AAAAAAAAEqk/iRyL0OY6ZWU/s320/raspberry+leaf+r2.png "Rev. 2 board")

 The numbers next to the GPIO pins used to acquire data are the one to use in [pins](http://superzerg.github.com/logic-analyzer/classlogic__input.html#a691df164430ee863f12e0aaaeb7510a7) array.
-The order matter, for exemple with the microwire protocol:
+The order matters, for exemple with the microwire protocol:
 - pins[0] acquires CS (Chip Select) of the studied device.
 - pins[1] acquires CLK (clock) of the studied device.
 - pins[2] acquires MOSI (Master Out Slave In) of the studied device.